-One of the questions that I am asked from time to time, is why we do not celebrate communion on a weekly or regular basis.
-I thought it would be helpful if I put up my reply to this question from a brother in another messianic fellowship.
+One of the questions that I am asked from time to time is why we do not celebrate communion on a weekly or regular basis.
+I thought it would be helpful if I put up my reply to this question, asked by a brother in another Messianic fellowship.

 This is also what happened with Luther in the Reformation, when he brought a lot of Catholic traditions and unbiblical doctrines with him and it became a normal part of Protestant Evangelical and Pentecostal traditions and doctrines.

-We do ‘need to honour Yeshuah’s instructions’, but He never said to keep communion, as ‘communion’ is not a Scriptural word for this remembrance.
-And non Scriptural words raise red flags for me, like rapture, trinity, and many other words that have no Scriptural basis, for they usually lead to false doctrine.
+We do ‘need to honour Yeshua’s instructions’, but He never said to keep communion, as ‘communion’ is not a Scriptural word for this remembrance.
+And non Scriptural words raise red flags for me, such as rapture, trinity, and many other words that have no Scriptural basis, for they usually lead to false doctrine.

 Luke 22:14-10.
 The first things to note is that this is at Passover and foundations the whole understanding.
-Yeshuah then states that Passover and His death will find its fulfilment when the Kingdom of God comes and we are to do this in memory of Him.
-No mention of communion here, or any command to do it weekly.
+Yeshua then states that Passover and His death will find its fulfilment when the Kingdom of God comes, and we are to do this in memory of Him.
+No mention of communion here or any command to do it weekly.

 1 Cor 11:23-26.
-Once again Paul is speaking about Passover and what Yeshuah revealed to him about it.
-He quotes Yeshuah saying, ‘Do this in memory of Me, each time you do it, it is a proclaiming of His death until He comes again.’
+Once again Paul is speaking about Passover and what Yeshua revealed to him about it.
+He quotes Yeshua saying, ‘Do this in memory of Me.
+Each time you do it, it is a proclamation of His death until He comes again.’
 No mention of a weekly communion here either.
-In verses 17-22 Paul speaks of a coming together to celebrate Yeshuah’s supper, which was at Passover.
+In verses 17-22 Paul speaks of a coming together to celebrate Yeshua’s supper, which was at Passover.
 They were there for a meal, not just matzah and a cup of wine.

 The context of Paul’s teaching to the Gentile believers in Corinth was the proper understanding of the Feast of Pesach and how to conduct themselves.
-In Chapter 5:1-8 Paul speaks into the case of sexual immorality among them.
-He points out that this sin, left undealt with, would result in the sinful celebration of Pesach.
-This is the sin of not discerning Yeshuah’s body and eating and drinking judgement upon themselves as he mentions in Chapter 11.
+In Corinthians 5:1-8, Paul speaks into the case of sexual immorality among them.
+He points out that this sin left undealt with would result in the sinful celebration of Pesach.
+This is the sin of not discerning Yeshua’s body and eating and drinking judgement upon themselves, as he mentions in Corinthians 11.

-The emphasis of Scripture is always the Torah, which highlights the celebration of the Sabbaths, and the Feasts of YHVH in their proper order, as the complete message of the Kingdom of God.
-These observances tell us who will enter the Kingdom, who won’t, and how to keep them.
-The apostles followed and taught the Torah (and the prophets) as the message of YHVH for all the earth to follow with nothing added or changed.
+The emphasis of Scripture is always the Torah, which highlights the celebration of the Sabbaths and the Feasts of YHVH in their proper order as the complete message of the Kingdom of God.
+These observances tell us how to keep them, who will enter the Kingdom, and who won’t.
+The apostles followed and taught the Torah (and the prophets) as the message of YHVH for all the earth to follow, with nothing added or changed.

 Gen 14:17-20.
 This has nothing to do with ‘communion’, which was an unknown concept or belief.
 All scripture is prophetic, always pointing to what is to come in the plan of our God.
-Melchizadek is a type of Yeshuah, King of the city of Peace.
-The bread and wine are prophetic that Yeshuah the Messiah would come to give His life to become the King of the Kingdom of Heaven and Saviour of mankind.
-It speaks of the coming celebration of Passover under Moses, and fulfilled in Yeshuah, doing exactly with His apostles what Melchizadek did with Abraham, the father of Israel.
+Melchizedek is a type of Yeshua, King of the city of Peace.
+The bread and wine are prophetic that Yeshua the Messiah would come to give His life to become the King of the Kingdom of Heaven and Saviour of mankind.
+It speaks of the coming celebration of Passover under Moses, and fulfilled in Yeshua, doing exactly with His apostles what Melchizedek did with Abraham, the father of Israel.

-Christianity has rejected and changed the traditions and commands of God, for the traditions of men and their calendar with all its many additions which follow the false gods of ancient religions.
-Christianity worships these false gods on their festivals dates and times in the name of Jesus Christ.
-The result is Matt 7:13-29.
+Christianity has rejected and changed the traditions and commands of God; for the traditions of men and their calendar (with all its many additions) follow the false gods of ancient religions.
+Christianity worships these false gods on their festivals dates and times, in the name of Jesus Christ.
+The result is Matthew 7:13-29.